WageCalculator

 Unused cap amounts can be carried forward for up to five years before they expire.
 This means you could potentially make a very large concessional contribution in a single year if you have accumulated unused caps.

-Who benefits most: People returning from parental leave, career breaks, or part-time work often have lower super balances and unused caps.
-The carry-forward rule lets them make a larger catch-up contribution in a high-income year to maximise their tax saving.
+Where this rule is useful: People coming back from parental leave, career breaks, or part-time work often have unused concessional cap space.
+The carry-forward rule lets them make a larger catch-up contribution in a stronger income year.

 Your available carry-forward amount is visible in the ATO section of your myGov account.
 Your fund reports contributions annually to the ATO, so balances and unused caps are updated after each financial year.